 12.'
-Arms long and delicate but less so than in Comaster gracilis; central disk hidden within crevices or beneath corals, arms extending; colors highly variable, but often with dark brachial articulations appearing as transverse bands; arms may be green, with red pinnules; arms may also be dark grey, black, yellow, or mottled green and brown; division series all or mostly of four ossicles Comanthus parvicirrus 13.
-Form a filtration fan; may be entirely visible or partly concealed Feeding position unknown but presumably nocturnal 10.
-14. Extends arms from a concealed position, with pinnules in a planar array but arms not closely positioned; variegated red and white or entirely dark red 14.'
-Perch on prominent positions, entirely visible Possess spikelike oral pinnules Oral pinnules not spikelike.
-13. 16.
+Arms long and delicate but less so than in Comaster gracilis ; central disk hidden within crevices or beneath corals, arms extending; colors highly variable, but often with dark brachial articulations appearing as transverse bands; arms may be green, with red pinnules; arms may also be dark grey, black, yellow, or mottled green and brown; division series all or (Gaut mostly of four ossicles Form a filtration fan; may be entirely visible or partly concealed 13.'
+Feeding position unknown but presumably nocturnal 14.
+Extends arms from a concealed position, with pinnules in a planar array but arms not closely positioned; variegated red and white or entirely dark red Capillaster multiradiatus 14.'
+Perch on prominent positions, entirely visible Possess spikelike oral pinnules 15.'
+Oral pinnules not spikelike17 16.
 Arms and pinnules banded brown and white, with dark brachial articulations; up to five spikelike oral pinnules per arm; cirri lack spines.
 Stephanometra oxyacantha 16.'
-Arms and pinnules golden or red-orange; forms a parabolic filtration fan; Shal possesses distinct spines on cirri Stephanometra echinus 17.
-Arms and pinnules usually banded green and white in various patterns, but may whiley also be banded with brown or orange and white Lamprometra palmata 17. mili and white; proximal arm sections white, pink, or grey with purple articulations.
+Arms and pinnules golden or red-orange; forms a parabolic filtration fan; possesses distinct spines on cirri 17.
+Arms and pinnules usually banded green and white in various patterns, but may also be banded with brown or orange and white Lamprometra palmata 17.'
+Never green; arms and pinnules usually banded with purple and white or brown 199 and white; proximal arm sections white, pink, or grey with purple articulations.
 Dichrometra flagellata 18.
 Solid dark red in color; well developed cirri; about 20 arms; flexible, comb-bearing oral pinnules; crawls rapidly Comatella maculata 18.'
 Not as above 19.
-Capable of swimming by rapid arm flexion ^b ; 10 arms; small and delicate Dorometra nana 19.
-Variable in color; may be banded red and white, solid reddish purple or pink; only the second oral pinnule is spikelike Stephanometra indica ^c Note s: a-Comanthus bennetti may attach to fans below 15 m where it occurs as a grey form with pinnules white or black with yellow tips. b-Dorometra nana is the most active swimmer among the Palauan crinoids; other swimming species are less prone to swimming when disturbed than D. nana . c-Stephanometra spicata is not included in this key because the species was not observed during this study although it has been reported from Palau. star, attacagn it has been reported from I alau.
+Capable of swimming by rapid arm flexion ^b ; 10 arms; small and delicate Dorometra nana 19.'
+Variable in color; may be banded red and white, solid reddish purple or pink; only the second oral pinnule is spikelike Stephanometra indica ^c Note s: a- Comanthus bennetti may attach to fans below 15 m where it occurs as a grey form with pinnules white or black with yellow tips. b-Dorometra nana is the most active swimmer among the Palauan crinoids; other swimming species are less prone to swimming when disturbed than D. nana.

+c-Stephanometra spicata is not included in this key because the species was not observed during this study although it has been reported from Palau.